 - 1 cup Reese's peanut butter chips

 - In the bowl of a stand mixer fitted with a paddle, beat the cold butter until it is creamy.
-Add the sugar and continue to beat until it is mixed in.
+Add the sugar and continue to beat until blended.
 Gradually add the eggs and vanilla and continue beating with the paddle on medium until mixed, scraping sides of bowl once or twice.
 The coolness from the eggs should make the butter seize up again so the creamy mixture will appear lumpy.

 - Meanwhile, in a separate bowl, mix the flour, salt, and baking powder.
 Mix in the cocoa.
 With the mixer on medium-low (or by hand with a heavy duty rubber scraper), gradually add the flour mixture stirring just until mixed.
 Stir in the chocolate chips peanut butter chips.

 - Empty the batter onto a large flat surface and make sure all the ingredients are evenly incorporated.
 Instead of lumping it all together, keep it kind of loose.
 Divide into 12 raggedy pieces.
 The dough should be cold before you even put it in the refrigerator, but chilling the dough will help make the cookies taller.
-I’ve also had good results freezing the dough and baking it from frozen.
+Chill or freeze dough until ready to use.

-- Arrange cookies (I recommend baking 1 or 2 first to nail down your time) on a chilled, heavy duty cookie sheet.
-Bake on center rack for 18 minutes at 375 or 15 minutes at 350F convection.
+- Preheat oven to 375 degrees F. Bake on center rack for 18 minutes at 375.
+If using a convection oven, preheat to 350 F convection and bake for about 18 minutes at 350F convection.
 Let cool for about 5 minutes on the cookie sheet, then remove and finish cooling on a rack.
-When cool, you can eat OR you can freeze the cookie and thaw them for a better texture.